Ikechukwu-Miracle/alx-system_engineering-devops/0x02-shell_redirections/README.md

-16-whatsnext displays 3 lines after the pattern 'root' 17-hidethisword displays lines without the 'bin' pattern 18-lettersonly displays all line of the file /etc/ssh/sshd_config starting with a letter
+16-whatsnext displays 3 lines after the pattern 'root' 17-hidethisword displays lines without the 'bin' pattern 18-lettersonly displays all line of the file /etc/ssh/sshd_config starting with a letter 19-AZ replaces A and c with Z and e from input